 $50.00 discount with code: Privilege

-Overnight, Asian markets were all slightly in the red.
-In Europe, markets are mixed at this point.
-And as of 7:30 am, U.S. futures are pointing toward another slight gap higher of between 1/10th and 1/4th percent.
+Overnight, Asian markets were mixed.
+In Europe, markets are all in the red at this point.
+As of 7:30 am, U.S. futures are flat, sitting on either side of Friday’s closing value.

 Favorite Charting Software